lowRISC/opentitan/hw/ip/rv_core_ibex/doc/_index.md

 For details on how to program the related registers, please see {{< regref "IBUS_ADDR_MATCHING_0" >}} and {{< regref "IBUS_REMAP_ADDR_0" >}}.

+### Translation and Instruction Caching

+The simple address translation scheme used in this design is not aware of the processor context, specifically, any instruction caching done in the core.
+This means if the address translation scheme were to change, instructions that are already cached may not reflect the updated address setting.

+In order to correctly utilize simple address translation along with instruction caching, it is recommended that after the address is updated a `FENCE.I` instruction is issued.
+The `FENCE.I` instruction forces the instruction cache to flush, and this aligns the core to the new address setting.

 ## Random Number Generation

 The wrapper has a connection to the [Entropy Distribution Network (EDN)]({{< relref "hw/ip/edn/doc" >}}) with a register based interface.